-Jim Kenney’s first big move as Philly mayor is his proposed soda tax.
-The 1.5-cents-per-ounce tax on sugary beverages would also include things like iced tea and sports drinks, but not diet soda.
-Critics say the tax is regressive, and would hit the city’s lowest income residents hardest.
-The tax would go toward new initiatives like universal pre-K, but also toward the city’s fund balance.
+Jim Kenney’s first big move as Philly mayor is the soda tax.
+The 1.5-cents-per-ounce tax on sugary beverages also includes things like iced tea and sports drinks.
+Critics say the tax is regressive, and will hit the city’s lowest income residents hardest.
+The tax goes toward new initiatives like universal pre-K, but also toward the city’s fund balance.

 Answer these five questions next time you buy a sugary drink.

 We got you.

 Projections show it’s an extra $8 million for Philly alone over the next five years.

 “The way you make money is on soda and water.”